StefanoIncardone/kaylang/docs/LANGUAGE_REFERENCE.md

 ### Escape sequences

-It is also possible to represent special characters by **escaping** them with back slashes:
+It is also possible to represent special characters by **escaping** them with back slashes.
 These are the available escaped characters:

 ```kay